 Online learning gives you the freedom to learn at your own pace from your desk at work, from home or anywhere that you have access to the Internet.

-UCT offers staff and students access to a range of online training resources, some of which require a site licence (lynda.com, Microsoft IT Academy) while others are free to the world (Adobe TV, Khan Academy and Coursera).
+UCT offers staff and students access to a range of online training resources, some of which require a site license (lynda.com, Microsoft IT Academy) while others are free to the world (Adobe TV, Khan Academy, and Coursera).

 Coursera is a social entrepreneurship company that partners with top universities around the world to offer you free online courses.

-The Khan Academy is a non-profit organisation offering you more than 4,000 video tutorials in a range of subjects.
+The Khan Academy is a non-profit organization offering you more than 4,000 video tutorials in a range of subjects.

-Access a wide range of high-quality instructional videos taught by recognised industry experts.
+Access a wide range of high-quality instructional videos taught by recognized industry experts.

 Microsoft Imagine Academy

-Access a range of Microsoft application courses, ranging from basic computing to using software, managing websites and creating applications.
+Access a range of Microsoft application courses, ranging from basic computing to using the software, managing websites, and creating applications.

 These are the services UCT ICTs provide to you as a student.